TomCoalfish/Synthesis-Tools/README.md

 # Gamma
 * Useful functions

+# Marsyas
+* In theory it should just work

+# Essentia
+* In theory it will work just fine

 # Faust
 * Have a tiny Faust LLVM
 * FaustGTK for effects with GTK gui